 Bugs!
 Most little learners are fascinated with bugs even if they gross them out.
-I mean they are tiny, move fast, can fly or crawl which is so much fun to watch or touch.
-Use their fascination and do a bug theme in your classroom.
-In here to help you pack your lesson plans with FUN and fabulous buggy themed activities your little learners (aka preschool, pre-k, or kindergarten kiddos) will LOVE.
-This post contains affiliate links.
+Kids have fun watching and touching these tiny, fast-moving critters that fly or crawl.
+Capitalize on their fascination and do a bug theme in your classroom.
+I’m here to help you pack your lesson plans with FUN and fabulous buggy-themed activities that your little learners (aka preschool, pre-k or kindergarten kiddos) will LOVE.

 Bee Hive Counting!
 Make a beehive by drizzling yellow paint and hot glue all over an egg carton (this one is from Sams).
-Students roll a dice, count out the corresponding number of mini eraser bees or pollen (yellow pom poms), and place it in the beehive.
-If you want to sneak in more fine motor work have students use tweezers to count out the pollen and bees.
+Students roll a die, count out the corresponding number of mini eraser bees or pollen (yellow pom poms), and place it in the beehive.
+If you want to sneak in more fine motor work, have students use tweezers to count out the pollen and bees.

 Ladybug Math Craft!
 Ladybugs are the perfect bug for counting and adding (this craft also has an addition option).
 Students cut out all the pieces then assemble the ladybug.
-They pick a number, count out the corresponding number of dots, and write the number on the body!
+They pick a number, count out the corresponding number of dots and write the number on the body!
 These would make the cutest bulletin board too.

 Just a note – I only put out about 1/3 of the alphabet bug cards for this activity so it wouldn’t be overwhelming for my kiddos.